 34.1.1 Actor Descriptions and Actor Profile Requirements

-The IUA actors are e34pected to be combined with other actors that perform HTTP RESTful transactions.
+The IUA actors are expected to be combined with other actors that perform HTTP RESTful transactions.
 Combining an Authorization Client with another actor means that this other actor will provide an authorization token as part of the HTTP transaction to a HTTP RESTful server.
 It may perform the Get Authorization transaction to obtain the authorization token.
 The corresponding HTTP RESTful server should be combined with the Resource Service to indicate that the server can perform access control.

 34.1.1.1 Authorization Client